pingcap/tidb-operator/en/backup-to-gcs.md

 If the bucket ACL policy is not configured, the `private` policy is used by default.
 For the detailed description of these access control policies, refer to [GCS documentation](https://cloud.google.com/storage/docs/access-control/lists).

-After creating the `Backup` CR, execute the following command to check the backup status:
+After creating the `Backup` CR, use the following command to check the backup status:

 {{< copyable "shell-regular" >}}